acli/genmon-hacks-public/README.md

 plus a very old (Shang-era) proportional decimal time system.
 Centigrade time is assumed to reset at midnight, local time (instead of, say, as some sources claim, based on sunrise or the high noon);
-night watches in the proportional deciday system is assumed to start at sundown and end at sunrise (instead of, say, as one source claims, 3 centidays after sundown and 3 centidays before sunrise).
+night watches in the proportional decimal system is assumed to start at sundown and end at sunrise (instead of, say, as one source claims, 3 centidays after sundown and 3 centidays before sunrise).

 The Hebrew system is the Hebrew calendar and proportional time,